-To compute our rankings and grades, we go through a series of steps.
-These steps are in place to ensure that our rankings are statistically sound and offer the most amount of guidance to those looking to make a college choice.
-In general, the process used to compute each ranking was as follows:
+Our rankings and grades are calculated using a series of steps to ensure statistical rigor and useful guidance in the college choice experience.
+In general, the process used to calculate each ranking was as follows:

 - First, we carefully selected each ranking’s factors to represent a healthy balance between statistical rigor and practical relevance in the ranking.

 - Next, we evaluated the data for each factor to ensure that it provided value for the ranking.
 (The factor needed to help distinguish colleges from each other and accurately represent each college.)
-Because there are different factor types, we processed them differently:
+Because there were different factor types, we processed them differently:

-- Factors built from student-submitted survey responses were individually analyzed to determine a required minimum number of responses.
-After this, responses were aggregated.
+- Factors built from Niche user data and student-submitted surveys were based on aggregated data/responses across each school.
 We logically have a higher degree of confidence in the aggregated score for colleges with more responses, so a Bayesian method was applied to reflect this confidence.

 - Factors built from factual information were inspected for bad data including outliers or inaccurate values.
 Where applicable, this data was either adjusted or completely excluded depending on the specific data.

 - How different weights impacted the distribution of ranked schools;

 - Niche student user preferences and industry research;